aimclub/Fedot.Industrial/docs/dev/radical_forecasting_refactor_plan.md

 - align benchmark artifacts with primitive vocabulary;
 - compare routing recommendation against winner families on real cohorts.

+Current status:

+- in progress;
+- `benchmark/v2` now persists stage-aware series and aggregate artifacts for `okhs_fdmd_forecaster`;
+- next useful step is to extend the same primitive-stage artifact contract to additional model families beyond OKHS.

 ## Practical Rule For New Development